-Our main objective was to summarise the evidence from Cochrane reviews of systemic pharmacological interventions for adults with non-specific LBP on pain, function and safety.
-We synthesised the results of published Cochrane reviews and identified significant gaps in the evidence for a number of our comparisons of interest as well as a degree of inconsistency in approaches taken to evaluate the evidence in the included Cochrane reviews.
+Our main objective was to summarise the evidence from Cochrane Reviews of systemic pharmacological interventions for adults with non-specific LBP on pain, physical function, and safety.
+We synthesised the results of published Cochrane Reviews and identified significant gaps in the evidence for a number of our comparisons of interest, as well as a degree of inconsistency in approaches taken to evaluate the evidence in the included Cochrane Reviews.

-We included seven reviews including a total of 22,238 participants across 103 unique RCTs on paracetamol (Saragiotto 2016), NSAIDs (Enthoven 2016, van der Gaag 2020), muscle relaxants (van Tulder 2003), benzodiazepines (van Tulder 2003), opioids (Chaparro 2013, Santos 2015), and antidepressants (Urquhart 2008), mostly (5/7, 71%) for people with sub-acute or chronic LBP.
+We included seven reviews including a total of 22,238 participants across 103 unique RCTs on paracetamol (Saragiotto 2016), NSAIDs (Enthoven 2016; Van der Gaag 2020), muscle relaxants (Van Tulder 2003), benzodiazepines (Van Tulder 2003), opioids (Chaparro 2013; Santos 2015), and antidepressants (Urquhart 2008).
+Five reviews were in people with sub-acute or chronic LBP.
 All seven reviews included pain as the primary outcome and included placebo as a primary prespecified comparator.
-Overall, the quality of the reviews was high, we have high confidence in the results of five of the seven reviews based on the AMSTAR 2 results (Shea 2017).
-We have moderate confidence in the results from one review and low confidence in the results of one review based on the AMSTAR 2 evaluation.
+Overall, the quality of the reviews was high.
+We have high confidence in the results of five of the seven reviews based on the AMSTAR 2 results (Shea 2017).
+We have moderate confidence in the results from one review and low confidence in the results of another review.

 Despite the overall high methodological quality of included reviews, we found the evidence within the included reviews to be of varying certainty.
-Four reviews formally rated the certainty of the evidence using the GRADE approach (Chaparro 2013, Enthoven 2016, Saragiotto 2016, van der Gaag 2020).
-We conducted additional GRADE assessments for five reviews for missing assessments of placebo comparisons for primary outcomes pain, function and safety (Chaparro 2013, Enthoven 2016, Santos 2015, Urquhart 2008, van Tulder 2003).
-The majority of the evidence was rated as low or very low certainty.
-Evidence from the included reviews indicates that most trials of pharmacological interventions provide potentially biased estimates and suggest only small reductions on pain in the short-term if any effect at all.
+Four reviews formally rated the certainty of the evidence using the GRADE approach (Chaparro 2013; Enthoven 2016; Saragiotto 2016; Van der Gaag 2020).
+We conducted additional GRADE assessments for five reviews for missing assessments of placebo comparisons for primary outcomes pain, function, and safety (Chaparro 2013; Enthoven 2016; Santos 2015; Urquhart 2008; Van Tulder 2003).
+The majority of the evidence was rated as low- or very low-certainty.
+Evidence from the included reviews indicates that most trials of pharmacological interventions provide potentially biased estimates and suggest only small reductions on pain in the short-term, if any effect at all.
 Data on function is reported less often than pain and effects are typically smaller and often not observed.

-For the outcome of pain intensity in acute LBP, we found moderate certainty evidence that NSAIDs provide a small effect, moderate certainty evidence that muscle relaxants provide a small effect and high certainty evidence for no evidence of difference to placebo for paracetamol.
-For the outcome of function in acute LBP, we found high certainty evidence that NSAIDs provide a small effect, moderate certainty evidence that muscle relaxants provide a small effect and high certainty for no evidence of difference for paracetamol.
-There is little evidence available for the effects of pharmacological interventions in acute LBP beyond short-term follow up.
+For the outcome of pain intensity in acute LBP, we found moderate-certainty evidence that NSAIDs provide a small improvement, moderate-certainty evidence that muscle relaxants provide a small improvement and high-certainty evidence for no evidence of a difference between paracetamol and placebo.
+For the outcome of physical function in acute LBP, we found high-certainty evidence that NSAIDs provide a small improvement, moderate-certainty evidence that muscle relaxants provide a small improvement and high-certainty evidence for no difference between paracetamol and placebo.
+There is little evidence available for the effects of pharmacological interventions in acute LBP beyond the short term.

-For the outcome of pain intensity in chronic LBP, we found moderate certainty evidence that selective NSAIDs and strong opioids provide a small effect, high certainty that tapentadol (opioid) provides a small effect, and moderate certainty evidence for no evidence of difference to placebo for SSRIs (antidepressants).
-For the outcome of function in chronic LBP, we found moderate certainty evidence that both strong opioids and tramadol (opioid) provide a small effect.
-Again, there is little evidence available for the effects of pharmacological interventions in chronic LBP beyond short-term follow up.
+For the outcome of pain intensity in chronic LBP, we found moderate-certainty evidence that selective NSAIDs and strong opioids provide a small improvement, high-certainty that tapentadol (opioid) provides a small improvement, and moderate-certainty evidence for no evidence of a difference between placebo and SSRIs (antidepressants).
+For the outcome of physical function in chronic LBP, we found moderate-certainty evidence that both strong opioids and tramadol (opioid) provide a small improvement.
+Again, there is little evidence available for the effects of pharmacological interventions in chronic LBP beyond short-term follow-up.

 We found that most reviews were not able to report data across each of the pre-planned outcomes due to a lack of adequate data.
-Further, many of the reviews were unable to conduct quantitative syntheses due to clinical heterogeneity in the participants and comparisons reported in the included trials as well as inconsistency in the type and timing of outcome measurement.
+Furthermore, many of the reviews were unable to conduct quantitative syntheses due to clinical heterogeneity in the participants and comparisons in the included trials, as well as inconsistency in the type and timing of outcome measurement.